3rd Annual Bread Loaf Translators' Conference

-Literary translation is, as its name suggests, the translation of a literary work such as a poem, essay, short story, or novel, out of its original language and into a new language, but it is also the creative, complex, and writerly activity of making an equivalent literary text exist (at least in the United States) in English.
-The Bread Loaf Translators’ Conference is an annual, week-long event based on the Bread Loaf Writers’ Conference model that is designed to provide training and community to beginning as well as experienced translators in the pursuit of translating literary texts into English—or to those aiming to be more sophisticated readers of literary translation and to incorporate it into the classroom.
-A natural complement to signature Middlebury College programs such as the Bread Loaf Writers’ Conference (now entering its 90th year), the Middlebury Language Schools, and the equally-renowned translation and interpretation degree programs at the Monterey Institute, this conference aims to strengthen the visibility and access to high quality literary translations in the United States and to acknowledge that translators require the same training and skills as creative writers.
+The 3rd annual Bread Loaf Translators’ Conference is a week-long event based on the Bread Loaf Writers’ Conference model that is designed to provide training and community to beginning as well as experienced translators in the pursuit of translating literary texts into English—or to those aiming to be more sophisticated readers of literary translation and to incorporate it into the classroom.
+A natural complement to signature Middlebury programs such as the Bread Loaf Writers’ Conference, the Language Schools, and the equally-renowned translation and interpretation degree programs at the Middlebury Institute of International Studies at Monterey (MIIS), this conference aims to strengthen the visibility and access to high quality literary translations in the United States and to acknowledge that translators require the same training and skills as creative writers.

-Monday, June 1—Sunday, June 7, 2015.
+Saturday, June 3—Friday, June 9, 2017.
 The conference will take place at the Bread Loaf Campus of the Middlebury College in Ripton, Vermont.

 The conference will incorporate the Bread Loaf Writers’ Conference model of small, focused, genre-based workshops coupled with lectures and classes focusing on the art of literary translation.
 Workshops will be limited to ten participants so that each manuscript will receive individual attention and careful critique.
 All participants will also meet individually with their workshop leader to amplify and refine what was said in the workshop itself.